-Yes No N/A i hagn mid-Sear Are all dead plants, grass and weeds removed from within 30 feet of structures?
-7 Are roofs and gutters free from leaves and pine needles?
+Yes No N/A har midVSax Are all dead plants, grass and weeds removed from within 30 feet of structures?
+Are roofs and gutters free from leaves and pine needles?
 Have branches that overhang roofs been trimmed back? - = Have flammable plants/shrubs near windows been pruned or removed?
 Has combustible mulch within 3 feet of the structure been removed?
 Exterior (30 - 100 Feet) Is grass maintained at or below 4 inches in height?
 Has recommended horizontal spacing between shrubs and trees been maintained?
 Has vertical spacing between grass, trees, and shrubs been maintained?
 Are fire lanes marked and unobstructed at all time?
 9 Is clear space maintained all around fire hydrants?
-1 Other The size with
+Other in the not